Wilderness Therapy

 — Sienna Forest, Associate Marriage & Family Therapist

-— Gary Howard, Licensed Professional Counselor in Boulder, CO
+— Robert Watterson, Licensed Professional Counselor Candidate in Black Hawk, CO

 Work in nature enables us to use metaphor and experiencing to heal and more deeply understand ourselves.
 Its benefits are innumerable.
 I offer counseling combined with time in nature to provide you with increased benefit.
 We will collaboratively design a treatment plan that brings more nature into your life in ways that work for you.
 This can be accomplished through walk and talk therapy in the forest, sitting in a peaceful setting by the pond, or in almost any way we can imagine!